mattbierner/blog.mattbierner.com/_posts/2021-08-11-voxelizeAR.md

 {% include video.html file="big.mp4" poster="big-poster.jpg" description="Adjust the size of the voxels to change the visual effect" %}

-It's unfortunate that not all devices support because the ability to just stroll around the world instantly turning parts of it into voxels is really pretty great!
-I've got a few of other app ideas that may make use of this technology too. <!-- Next stop: 41°23′16″N 93°16′7″W! -->
+It's unfortunate that not all devices support it because the ability to just stroll around the world instantly turning parts of it into voxels is really pretty great!
+I've got a few other app ideas that may make use of this technology too. <!-- Next stop: 41°23′16″N 93°16′7″W! -->

 [Give voxelizeAR a try][app] and let me know what you think!
 It's a free app too, so if you enjoy it be sure to leave a review to help others find it.